-While participating in a clinical trial, a healthy volunteer is given a drug not to test if it will treat a disease, but rather, to build new knowledge about the drug and to see if people can safely use it.
-Results from healthy volunteers are compared with results from patient volunteers who do have the disease or condition.
+While participating in a clinical trial, a healthy volunteer is given a drug not to test if it will treat a disease, but rather to build new knowledge about the drug and to see if people can safely use it.
+Results from healthy volunteers are compared to results from patient volunteers who do have the disease or condition.

 What is a patient volunteer?

-A patient volunteer has a known health problem and participates in research to better understand, diagnose, treat or cure that disease or condition.
+A patient volunteer has a known health problem and participates in a study to better understand, diagnose, treat or cure that disease or condition.
 Like healthy volunteers, patient volunteers may participate in studies testing drugs, devices or interventions designed to prevent or treat disease.

 In some studies, patient volunteers may be put into a group to take an inactive drug called a placebo.
 Placement in placebo groups is random, so each volunteer has an equal chance of getting either the active drug or the placebo.For most studies, neither you nor your doctor will know if you are getting the drug or the placebo.
 This is to prevent any bias in the study results.

 Here are some questions to ask your doctor to help you decide if you want to take part in a clinical trial: